Jeffg2221/Jeffg2221/README.md

-- 🔭 I’m currently working on Project Management Tool
+- 🔭 I’m currently working on Games Inventory/Library App
 - 🌱 I’m currently learning Advanced Spring and REACT/REDUX
 - 👯 I’m looking to collaborate on future projects
 - 📫 How to reach me: gomez.jeff@icloud.com and https://www.linkedin.com/in/jeffg2221